stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

 And it was going to be a genuine, not-stupid thing.
 It-- we were actually just going to be like, "Oh, cool, this could be a really good thing to do!"
-But then we started leaning on, sort of, the idea that Tim could, because of his good improv background, um, could be getting suggestions out, which is, like, very, very creative and big and then I can provide a sense of reality and actually how things fit together.
+But then we started leaning on, sort of, the idea that Tim could, because of his good improv background, could be getting suggestions out, which is, like, very, very creative and big and then I can provide a sense of reality and actually how things fit together.

 #### TIM